Chronic Myeloid Leukemia (CML)

 In addition to the above mechanisms, the BCR-ABL protein also disrupts the normal function of the immune system.
 This can lead to a variety of immunological abnormalities, including impaired T cell function, increased B cell activity, and autoimmunity.

-How is CML investigated?
+How is chronic myeloid leukemia (CML) investigated?

 Complete blood count (CBC) with differential